jonathanhogg/flitter/docs/language.md

 machine.
 These instructions are interpreted to run the program.

-The simplifier and compiler can run again incorporating any state that has been stable for a period of time (configurable with the `--evalstate` command-line option).
+The simplifier and compiler can run again incorporating any state that has been stable for a period of time (configurable with the [`--simplifystate` command-line option](install.md#running-flitter)).
 If any of these state keys then changes (i.e., a pad or encoder is touched) the engine will immediately return to the original compiled program.
+Programs that involve large static loops may take a noticeable amount of time to re-simplify and so it may be necessary to turn off simplification on state in programs that involve unpredictable state changes (`--simplifystate=0`).

 ## Run-time Error Behaviour